byte-mark/taegis-case-manager/README.md

 Provide your API Client ID and Client Secret found in Taegis under "Tenant Settings" > Manage API Credentials

 Note: The "API Credential Name" you choose will be the "user" that will show in comment updates.
+The API Credentials must be added with an Taegis Admin account.
+API credentials with an analyst role provides insufficient permissions.

 Workflow:
 1. Load investigations